St. John's Cemetery, Frederick, Maryland: History

 In 1998, 10 union soldiers were dedicated at St. John's Cemetery.
 For the prior 138 years they had been in graves without headstones.
 Funeral director and amateur historian Keith Roberson identified the soldiers after 4 years and research.
 Mr. Roberson requested that the Veterans Administration provide the headstones, which they did, as they are required to by law.
-A 25-year-old man, who was hung on December 24, 1861, for killing his superior officer on September 22, 1861, also received a marker but was not dedicated.
+A 25-year-old man, who was hanged on December 24, 1861, for killing his superior officer on September 22, 1861, also received a marker but was not dedicated.

 St. John’s Cemetery Chapel

 The St. John's Cemetery Chapel was converted from a storage shed into a chapel.
 The official ground breaking was in 2003, and the chapel was blessed in the fall of 2009.
 A small flagstone courtyard, flanked by stone benches leads to the chapel, whose exterior was finished to complement the exterior of St John's the Evangelist Roman Catholic Church on East Second Street.
 Above the entrance hangs a small iron cross that was found on the property, which originally marked the burial site of an unknown Union soldier.
 The entrance is made up to two sets of doors, the outer gate, which originally served as the cemeteries Fourth Street entrance gates, and the inner full glass doors.

 The flagstone from the courtyard continues inside the chapel.
 Opposite the doors is a large glass window with a crucifix created using the frame of the window as the cross and a large corpus statue hanging from it.
 The ceiling is made of yellow pine and has exposed rafters.
 The altar, constructed of maple and birch was created by a local artist.
 Above the entrance hangs a wood and plaster crucifix once owned by John McElroy, SJ, who is also buried in the cemetery.